 Fun fact – did you know the top butterfly flight speed is 12 miles per hour?
 Some moths can even fly 25 miles per hour!
 How does your trading compare?
 Don’t feel bad if your trading performance has been less than impressive.
 So, keep reading for some butterfly spread options that can take your trading from 0 to 60 in no time.

-- Butterfly spread options are a fixed risk, non-directional, a.k.a, neutral strategy with capped profit.
-Which means it’s designed to have a high probability of earning a profit (limited) regardless if you’re long or short.
-Just like nature gives us a variety of butterflies, we can make our own unique butterfly spread options as well.
+Butterfly spread options are a fixed risk, non-directional, a.k.a. neutral strategy with capped profit.
+This means it’s designed to have a high probability of earning a profit (limited) regardless of whether you’re long or short.
+Just like nature gives us a variety of butterflies, we can also make our unique butterfly spread options.

 Just look at some of the types available below:

 Basics of Butterfly Spread Options

 Butterflies use four option contracts with the same expiration but three strike prices.
 It combines a bull spread and bear spread with three strikes.
 What’s more, it can be constructed using calls or puts.

 The different options combined will create different types of butterfly spreads.
 All are designed to either profit from volatility or low volatility.

 So, if you think the underlying stock will not rise or fall much by expiration, a long-call butterfly spread is a good choice.

 How to Construct a Long Call Butterfly Spread

 To keep it simple, to construct a long call butterfly spread, you buy: